How to Build Your Own Skis or Snowboard: A Guide

 - Design the ski

-- Detailing, Tuning and Testing the finished skis.
+- Detailing, Tuning, Finishing and Testing the skis

 Ski Press – a ski is constructed of layers pressed together, typically consisting of the topsheet, core, composites, metal edges and base.
 Composites such as fiberglass, carbon fiber or flax give the ski it’s strength.
-The ski press combines all of the layers of the ski together under immense pressure while the epoxy cures, resulting in a single composite ski.
+The ski press forms all of the layers of the ski together under immense pressure against a mold, resulting in a single composite ski.
+Here’s a picture of my ski press which uses a vacuum pump to pull the layers together against a mold, while being heated from the top via an electric pad:

-Core Profiler – I use a CNC machine for this because of the accuracy and ease of production.
+Core Profiler – I use a CNC machine for this because of the accuracy, speed and ease of production.
 Don’t be discouraged at this step, there are much more economical ways to achieve the same result such as with a planer jig or router sled.

 Start by defining the geometry of your ski or snowboard.
 This includes the overall length, the width at the tip, waist, and tail, and the running length.
 These dimensions determine how your ski will turn, float, and handle different snow conditions.